Ive succeeded with this Drunken Peasant Bread Recipe as I’m always on the prowl for a good bread recipe.

 I’ve seen some bread recipes floating around Pinterest and the web, namely ones titled “peasant” bread.
 I believe peasant bread gets its name from its ease and familiar ingredients.
 And who doesn’t love bread with beer in it?!
 This bread is a traditional sandwich bread.

 On another note, you can sub out the beer for red wine if you choose.
 My grandmother always used red wine in her bread.
-The color may change slightly and it may have a different undertone of flavor, but it’s still quite good.
+The colour may change slightly, and it may have a different undertone of flavour, but it’s still quite good.

-For a bread machine-free take on this recipe, check out Alexandra’s original recipe.
+For a bread machine-free take on this Drunken Peasant Bread Recipe check out Alexandra’s original recipe.